jordanblakey/.devcontainer/README.md

 ```

 ### Install desktop apps
-- tl;dr Flatpak apps are glitchy on Alpine and have limitations around creating unsandboxed processes (say for doas and docker)
+- tl;dr Flatpak apps are glitchy on Alpine and have limitations around creating unsandboxed processes (say for and docker)
 ```
 # Install a Spotify daemon
 apk add spotifyd spotifyd-openrc